BEAUTY Powered BEAST: Acknowledgement

 \section{Acknowledgement}

-The authors thank Dr. Xiao-Li Meng for his generous and insightful comments that substantially improve the paper.
-Zhang's research was partially supported by NSF DMS-1613112, NSF IIS-1633212, NSF DMS-1916237.
-Zhao's research was partially supported by NSF IIS-1633283.
+Zhang's research was partially supported by NSF DMS-1613112, NSF IIS-1633212, NSF DMS-1916237 and DMS-2152289.
+Zhao's research was partially supported by NSF IIS-1633283 and DMS-2311216.
 Zhou's research was partially supported by NSF-IIS 1545994, NSF IOS-1922701, DOE DE-SC0018344.
-The authors thank Wan Zhang for very helpful replications of the numerical results presented in the paper.
+The authors thank Dr. Xiao-Li Meng and Dr. David Donoho for their generous and insightful comments that substantially improve the paper.